wayneallen9/photo-label/README.md

 # photo-label
-Photo label is an application that lets you easily add captions to your photos.
+Photo label is an Windows application that lets you easily add captions to your photos.

 ## Features
 1. Add captions without modifying the original photo.